tweag/gh-migration-scripts/README.md

 node src/index.js compare-teams -c <ghec-file> -s <ghes-file> -o <organization>
 ```

-#### Required Arguments
+#### Arguments

 1. `-c` or `--ghec-file` - GHEC team metrics file.
 2. `-s` or `--ghes-file` - GHES team metrics file.
 3. `-o` or `--organization` - Organization name.

-#### Optional Arguments

-1. `-y` or `--output-file` - Output file to save the operation results.
+4. `-y` or `--output-file` - Output file to save the operation results.
 Default file names are discussed on the output section.
-2. `-u` or `--users-file` - File with user names so only those users will be considered.
+5. `-u` or `--users-file` - File with user names so only those users will be considered.
 Should have the column name `login`.

 #### Input